 None.
 Minimal delays due to delays in data transfer.
 In case of major problems, delays in the picture may be compensated by dropping some fragments of the video.

-The recommended stream parameters are as follows: 1080p resolution, a bitrate of 5 Mbps max, keyframe 1s.
+The recommended stream parameters are as follows: 1080p resolution, a bitrate of 3-5 Mbps, keyframe 1s.

 To use the live streaming feature, you must have a streaming encoder installed, such as OBS.
 It’s free and works well for most of the cameras which our customers use.
 Alternatively, you can use Wirecast that offers some additional features.

 You may use other encoders but be aware that ClickMeeting has only tested OBS and Wirecast encoders and cannot advise you on other solutions.

 1. Please note that the Live streaming feature does not replace the standard AV pod.
 Therefore, it is not possible to display the Live streaming image and other event room functions such as presentation, whiteboard, or screen sharing.

 2. If you do not want to display the AV pod during your event with live streaming, we recommend that you hide it or have it disabled by reaching out to us before the event.